-Dental Implants are used to support one of more false teeth.
+Dental Implants are used to support one or more false teeth.
 An implant is a titanium screw that can replace the root of a tooth that has failed.
 Just like a tooth root, it is placed in the jawbone

 Implants have now been used by dentists for a number of years and are a safe and long lasting way to replace missing teeth.
-If the implant is taking care of it should last a number of years.
+If the implant is taken care of it should last a number of years.

 In order to place implants it is necessary to ensure that there is enough bone in your jaw for the implant to be placed into.

 If you do decide to go ahead with the treatment, most implants are placed under local anaesthetic so you will not feel any pain.
 There may however be some discomfort in the following week as the bone heals around the implant.

 The root structure of an implant is constructed with a titanium screw.
 At the first treatment appointment, a cut is made in the gum and the screw is implanted into your natural bone.
 Your gum is then stitched up, covering the screw.